-After I had walked ten steps, I stopped.
-“Won’t this take a long time to finish this obstacle course?”
-I said.
+“Won’t this take a long time to finish the obstacle course,” I said.

-The quiet voice laughed.
-“My way is the fastest route through the obstacle course.
-However, you can always choose to return to your running blindly methods, but as you know, that can be painful.
-So, what do you want to do?” the voice said.
+“My system is the fastest way through the obstacle course.
+However, you can always choose to return to your running blindly method, but as you have learned, that can be extremely painful.
+What do you want to do?” the voice said.

-Then, I woke up with a scripture verse on my mind:
+Then I awoke with a Bible verse on my mind:

 “Your own ears will hear Him.
 Right behind you a voice will say, “This is the way you should go,” whether to the right or to the left (Isaiah 30:21 NLT).